celo-org/docs/docs/developer-resources/contractkit/contracts-wrappers-registry.md

 ---
-title: Celo Core Contracts.
-Wrapper / Registry
+title: Celo Core Contracts (Wrapper/Registry)
+description: How to interact with CELO assets using the wrapper and registry Celo Core Contracts.
 slug: /developer-guide/contractkit/contracts-wrappers-registry
 ---

+# Core Contracts (Wrapper/Registry)

+How to interact with CELO assets using the wrapper and registry Celo Core Contracts.

 ## Interacting with CELO & cUSD